Snowboarding is an absolutely amazing activity. However, it does take some time to truly get the hang of the sport.

 There are some critical skills you need to learn before you can make progress or consider yourself a serious rider.
 One such skill is the ability to turn.

-The following guide will break down the skill, teach you the basics, and explain why it’s so important.
+My name is Lorraine, and I’m a certified snowboard instructor.
+In the following guide, I will break down the skill, teach you the basics, and explain why it’s so important.

 The Importance of Turning